lisadean/HeroRPG/part2/README.md

-TODO: I'm on the medic under characters
+TODO: I'm on the zombie under characters

 # RPG Game
 You will base your game on version 5 of the game and make mods to the game.